Music of Final Fantasy XV: Legacy

 The tracks "Somnus" and "Omnis Lacrima" from the game were included in compilation albums of Shimomura's music, and the former was released as downloadable content for Theatrhythm Final Fantasy when XV was still known as Versus XIII.
 Despite being a tune from a game which had then been in development for six years, Theatrhythm producer Ichiro Hazama decided to include it as it was a widely known song among the fans by that point, and that its inclusion would add to Theatrhythm's purpose as a celebration of the Final Fantasy series for its 25th anniversary.
 Nomura also approved of the song's inclusion.
 A live concert was performed by the London Philharmonic Orchestra at Abbey Road Studios on September 7, 2016.
 It featured 12 tracks from the game, and featured a guest appearance by Shimomura.
 Selections from the game were played by the Video Game Orchestra in Tokyo on March 25, 2017, alongside those of several other series.
-Orchestral performances of the instrumental version of "Somnus" and the track "Apocalypsis Noctis" were included in the album Distant Worlds IV: More Music from Final Fantasy, which released on June 30, 2017.
+Orchestral performances of the instrumental version of "Somnus" and the track "Apocalypsis Noctis" were included in the album Distant Worlds IV: More Music from Final Fantasy, which was released on June 30, 2017.
 An original orchestral arrangement of themes from the game by Shimomura was performed in Stockholm by the Royal Stockholm Philharmonic Orchestra at the Symphonic Memories concert, which also included selections from prior concerts of Final Fantasy music Symphonic Fantasies, Final Symphony, and Final Symphony II.